Yam76/based/README.md

 # based

-`based` provides support for custom numerical bases.
-Currently only single-character digits are supported.
+`based` provides support for custom numerical bases. `based` does not support multi-character digits.

 Please see the documentation for examples.